SyneRBI/SIRF/doc/UserGuide.md

     image = ImageData('my_image.h5');

-We note that an MR `ImageData` object contains not only the voxel values, but also a number of parameters specified by the ISMRMRD format of MR image data.
+We note that an `ImageData` object contains not only the voxel values, but also a number of parameters specified by the file format, such as geometric info, but also extra information in the ISMRMRD header in the MR example above.
 The object data is encapsulated, i.e. is not directly accessible from the user's code (being handled mostly by the underpinning C++ code) and is processed by the object methods.
 For example, to display the data encapsulated by image, one needs to call its method `show()`:

     image.show();

-and to copy the data into a Matlab array one uses method `as_array()`:
+and to copy the data into a Python/Matlab array one uses method `as_array()`:

     image_data_array = image.as_array();